mhusseini/Dryv/README.md

 Pre-evaluated options are objects that get evaluated prior to the actual validation phase.
 The pre-evaluated option values are then later used during model validation.
 For instance, the pre-evaluated option values are inserted into the generated client code, as opposed to a translated expression as it would normally be the case.
+In the example below, the string `Awesome` will be hard-coded into the generated JavaScript code.

 ```csharp
 public class Options